dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/design-system/about.md

 ## The Goal

-Eufemia is DNB Design System witch consist of resources for designers and developers in order to maintain consistency and efficiency when building web applications.
+Eufemia is DNB Design System which consist of resources for designers and developers in order to maintain consistency and efficiency when building web applications.

 The goal is to have a single source of truth for design through color, typography and layout guidelines as well as fully coded components to use in applications.